 Digby Morrow is a craftsman who makes fine decorative hardwood boxes and bespoke furniture pieces in his workshop on the outskirts of Linlithgow, near Edinburgh, Scotland.
-Also he makes highly individual pieces to be used as unique ”room features”.
 He works in solid and veneered woods of both domestic and exotic varieties and uses inlays and marquetry to decorate his pieces.
 He finishes his work using a variety of techniques including French polishing.

 I am a award winning photographer and artist.
 We also make handmade quilts and crafts.
 We have a small island Art Gallery, which is open to the public.

-MEMORIES ARE MADE OF THESE - At DialEmma Designs, artist Emma Fellowes is creating the most exquisite personalised silk-painted heirlooms of the future.
+Memories are Made of These - At DialEmma Designs, artist Emma Fellowes is creating the most exquisite personalised silk-painted heirlooms of the future.
 The paintings depict all manner of events, from a stork announcing baby's date of birth and weight, to a church bell entwined with rings and ribbons to commemorate a wedding day.
-It is YOUR commission, YOUR work of art.

 The Clyde Room at the Falls of Clyde is a perfect craft venue.
 With beautiful views over the River Clyde all kinds of wildlife can be spotted along the banks from four elegant georgian windows, including dippers, grey wagtails and kingfishers.